Brezovica, Zagreb

 Brezovica ([brêzoʋit͡sa]) is a city district and a settlement part of Zagreb, Croatia, located in the southwestern part of the city.

+History

+For the fortification of Ivanić in 1598, Brezovica had to supply 4 carts.

+Demographics

-The district has a total population of 12,030 inhabitants, while the settlement itself has a population of 594 (as of 2011).
+The district had a total population of 12,030 inhabitants, while the settlement itself has a population of 642 according to the 2021 census while it had 594 (as of 2011).

 It is one of the more rural districts in Zagreb.
 The A1 highway passes through Brezovica, although it has no exits there.

 Of note is Dvorac Brezovica, an eighteenth-century chateau now owned by the Zagreb Archdiocese.
 Dvorac Brezovica (castle) has been abandoned for several years and the building and its surroundings have fallen into disrepair.